mlynch/mlynch.github.com/_posts/2013-01-22-business-plan-contests.markdown

 summary:
 ---

-<p class="meta">January 22nd, 2013</p>

-# {{ page.title }} #

-*I hesitated to write this post since I know it's a sensitive topic in local business communities.
-However, I believe strongly that startups should not do business plan contests, and we should be looking for a leaner replacement for today's software-driven startups.*

 __Business Plan Contests are a waste of time for startups__

 In a business plan contest, you draft large document laying out future projections and goals of your company, given a target business model in a target market.